 And you won’t be able to get out of it, even if your travel and camping needs change.
 So we generally recommend just signing up for the one-year commitment when talking about Zone Passes.
 That way you have the flexibility to renew if you wish or make a membership change that is better suited to your camping style, without being locked into another contract.

 Of course, if you do decide to commit to four years, and want to upgrade your Thousand Trails membership (say to a new Elite or Adventure, and pay for that in monthly payments) during that time, you can absolutely do so.
 Your annual dues commitment simply gets applied against your new membership upgrade contract.
 Just keep in mind, that option is only available for new membership upgrades made directly through Thousand Trails (not resales).

 Getting The Best Deal On A Thousand Trails Zone Pass

 Thousand Trails is pretty active when it comes to running special offers and discounts on the Zone Camping Pass.
 As mentioned above, the two most common promotions we see are 20% off or $100 off.
 And they do run special promos several times a year.
 However, they don’t publish those dates in advance.

 If you have a relationship with a Membership Specialist (as we do), you can ask them to add your name to their contact list to notify you when the next promotion is announced.
 Thousand Trails Membership Specialists work for Thousand Trails and are based at their campgrounds around the country.

-Note: There is a 20% off Zone Camping Pass sale running now (until March 14th, according to Thousand Trails’s website).
+Note: There is a 20% off Zone Camping Pass sale running at the time of writing this post (according to Thousand Trails’s website).
 One of the advantages of working with our connections (below), is they are the first to know if Thousand Trails extends it and can let you know.
 Or find you another promotional deal.

 Who do we recommend?